Size ranking: 6th

-Eridanus meanders across this chart from Johann Bode’s Uranographia (1801).
+Eridanus meanders from north to south down Chart XVII in Johann Bode’s Uranographia (1801).
 At upper right are the flippers of Cetus, and below them lies Apparatus Chemicus, the name given by Bode to the constellation we now know as Fornax.

 As Dawn threw open her doors in the east, Phaethon enthusiastically mounted the Sun-god’s golden chariot studded with glittering jewels, little knowing what he was letting himself in for.
 The four horses immediately sensed the lightness of the chariot with its different driver and they bolted upwards into the sky, off the beaten track, with the chariot bobbing around like a poorly ballasted ship behind them.
 Even had Phaethon known where the true path lay, he lacked the skill and the strength to control the reins.

 The team galloped northwards, so that for the first time the stars of the Plough grew hot and Draco, the dragon, which until then had been sluggish with the cold, sweltered in the heat and snarled furiously.
 Looking down on Earth from the dizzying heights, the panic-stricken Phaethon grew pale and his knees trembled in fear.
-Finally, he saw the constellation of the Scorpion with its huge claws outstretched and its poisonous tail raised to strike.
-Young Phaethon let the reins slip from his grasp and the horses galloped out of control.
+Finally, he saw the menacing sight of the Scorpion with its huge claws outstretched and its poisonous tail raised to strike.
+The swooning Phaethon let the reins slip from his grasp and the horses galloped out of control.

 Eridanus in the sky